My Lady's Favor - Джоанна Рок - “You tempt me, my lady. Too much.” Читать онлайн любовный роман

 The stranger lifted her hand to examine the small cut on her thumb.
 Blood trickled down to her knuckle in a crimson stream against her pale skin.
 Wiping the red trail away with his finger, he stepped closer still.

+Never had anyone dared to touch her in so brazen a manner.
 She became aware of the heat of his body, her own racing pulse.

 He retained his hold, lifting his gaze to hers.
 “The bride has my complete and heartfelt best wishes.”